basecamp/mission_control-web/README.md

 <img width="952" alt="Screenshot of Mission Control - Web admin UI" src="https://github.com/basecamp/mission_control-web/assets/1773614/5c75a304-820e-4151-882e-f0782211356c">

+## How it works

+Mission Control - Web can be configured via the admin interface to block requests whose path matched a regex pattern.
+If the requested path matches any "Denied" path, it will be blocked with a 503 HTTP status code.

 ## Usage

 You can choose to deploy Mission Control - Web admin and middleware both in the same Rails app, or two separate apps, a